 Depending on the rock, a different type of drill bit can be used in any given well, with the selection criteria being driven by the type of formation, temperature, well inclination and logging programmes.
 Association of Drilling Contractors (IADC) has developed a comprehensive classification system that allows engineers streamlining the selection and categorization process.

 Below is some key data on drill bits and the difference between them:

 Generally, the cost of drill bits is less than 3% of the well cost.
 However, performance of the drill bit is vital to drilling a successful well

 Value opportunities and risks are features or requirements that may add or detract from the overall value offered.

 To ensure value is maximized attention should be given to the following areas:

-- Integration of drill bits with a bottom hole assembly (BHA), in many cases may provide more efficient and faster drilling.
-This, however, would be in favor of big integrated service companies such as SLB, HAL and BHGE, who collectively control more that 75% of the global drill bit market.
+- Integration of drill bits with a bottom hole assembly (BHA), in many cases, may provide more efficient and faster drilling.
+This, however, would be in favor of big integrated service companies such as SLB, HAL and BHGE, who collectively control more than 75% of the global drill bit market.

 - PDC bits are becoming a default choice in bit selection and used more widely.
 PDC bits provide a better cost-per-meter performance by having better penetration and having a longer run life, thus reducing operational stops required for any replacement/repairs of the drill bits.

 - A drill bit that can drill various formations and do not require a change-out, would be the most demanded